THE AUCTION PROCESS

 • Buyers are advised to read the Conditions of Sale (at the end of the auction catalogue or online) and Important Notices (at the beginning of the auction catalogue or online) before bidding at auction.

-• Auction catalog for traditional auctions can be viewed at www.antiquorum.swiss
+• Auction catalogue can be viewed at www. antiquorum.swiss .

 REGISTERING TO BID IN THE TRADITIONAL AUCTION